BryandevBr/BryandevBr/README.md

 - 👋 Hi, I’m @Bryanjames19
-- 👀 I’m interested in Javascript, Phyton;
+- 👀 I’m interested in Javascript;
-- 🌱 I’m currently learning Js
+- 🌱 I’m currently learning Js;
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...